crazyscientistsbakery/crazyscientistsbakery.github.io/_posts/2016-11-24-Healty-fats-for-a-longer-life.md

 ---
 layout: post
-cat: “science physics”
+cat: "science physics"
-title: “HEALTHY FATS FOR A LONGER LIFE”
+title: "HEALTHY FATS FOR A LONGER LIFE"
-img: “/assets/healthy_header.png”
+img: "/assets/healthy_header.png"
 ---
 Good fats are so good, right?
 Tasty, rich and satisfying, and they help absorption of certain nutrients, boost brain function, maintain a healthy heart, are essential for hormone production, and may assist with weight loss and improving markers associated with type 2 diabetes.